-Step Description 6 Deploy the web service client.
-See Deploying and Undeploying WebLogic Web Services.
-7 Monitor the web service client.
+Step Description 7 Monitor the web service client.
 You can monitor runtime information for clients that invoke web services asynchronously, such as number of invocations, errors, faults, and so on, using the WebLogic Server Administration Console or WLST.
 See Monitoring Asynchronous Web Service Invocation.

-12.3 Configuring Your Servers for Asynchronous Web Service Invocation
+Configuring Your Servers for Asynchronous Web Service Invocation